phoenix-python/djcache/README.md

 ## Installation & Use

-1. Clone repository

-2. Go to folder with code and run

-        make

-3. Run next lines when worker starts(for example, add them to urls.py)
+Run next lines when worker starts(for example, add them to urls.py)

         import djcache
         djcache.patch()